 Many shelters and rescues will no longer adopt out a single kitten unless there’s already a young cat at home.
-Having a buddy helps with the behavioral and emotional development kittens needs.
-Reasons why adopting kittens together is a great thing:
+Having a buddy helps with a kitten's behavioral and emotional development.

-Social Animals - cats enjoy the company of their own species.
+Cats enjoy the company of their own species.
 Oftentimes, kittens are adopted together as siblings so they already have an established relationship.
 Sometimes rescues pair kittens of similar age together.
-My Luke and Lily were paired together at 5 weeks old, and have a very close relationship.
+My cats, Luke and Lily, were paired together at 5 weeks old, and have a very close relationship.
 From day one in our home, they were grooming each other and playfully chasing each other.
 Seven years later, Luke and Lily still groom each other daily and engage in play fighting.

-Entertainment - Indoor cats can become bored and lonely.
+Indoor cats can become bored and lonely.
 Kittens have a ton of energy, and need a lot of stimulation and play time.
-Having a 2nd kitten lets them play together, wrestle and have a partner to run around with.
+Having a 2nd kitten allows them to play together, wrestle and have a partner to run around with.
 This works out great when guardians go to work or away on vacation since a cat sitter's visit is typically brief.
-Two kittens running around together is also very entertaining to watch.
+Two kittens running around together is also so very fun to watch.

-Play Aggression - two kittens will play with each other a lot.
+Two kittens will play with each other a lot.
 I do still recommend playing with them using a wand toy at least twice per day since cats have a strong prey drive and need to practice hunting.
 I rarely see play aggression cases with multiple cats.
 It's often a single cat and they stalk and pounce on their owner, if they don’t get enough directed playtime.
 With 2 kittens, they always have a playmate.
 But, please, still play with them using a wand toy.
 Otherwise, their play may become intense over time.

-Older pets - If you have an adult cat at home, adopting 2 kittens may be a better option so that they will play with each other and not bother the adult cat as much.
+If you have an adult cat at home, adopting 2 kittens may be a better option so that they will play with each other and not bother the adult cat as much.
 When I did this, my senior cat, Abby, really enjoyed watching the kittens, but they knew to leave her alone (she would bop them on the head if they came too close).
 Unfortunately, a lot of people contact me that their older cat does not want anything to do with their new kitten.
 It's not good for the older cat who wants to be left alone, and it's not good for the kitten who just wants a playmate.

-No introduction process - many times people realize they want a 2nd cat, and then they have to go through the slow introduction process to properly introduce the new cat to the resident cat.
+Many times people realize they want a 2nd cat, and then they have to go through the slow introduction process to properly introduce the new cat to the resident cat.
 This can be tricky and may not always work out.
 By adopting 2 siblings or buddies, you don’t have to go through this.
 Approximately half of the consultations I do are helping clients introduce cats to each other.
 Adopting 2 kittens prevents you from going through this.

 Two times the cuteness, cuddles, and love!